vercel/terraform-provider-vercel/docs/index.md

 ### Optional

 - `api_token` (String, Sensitive) The Vercel API Token to use.
 This can also be specified with the `VERCEL_API_TOKEN` shell environment variable.
 Tokens can be created from your [Vercel settings](https://vercel.com/account/tokens).
-- `team` (String) The default Vercel Team to use when creating resources.
+- `team` (String) The default Vercel Team to use when creating resources or reading data sources.
 This can be provided as either a team slug, or team ID.
 The slug and ID are both available from the Team Settings page in the Vercel dashboard.